hexaxsoftwares/houx.js/README.md

 The ***Template*** function is a pixel built in utility function used in parsing the DomStrings to the Build method, you can optional return the Template instance directly without returning a render function.

-In the previous example, we've crafted a simple widget that conveys a greeting.
-The `model` function establishes the widget's initial data, and the `build` function defines the UI structure using the `Pixel.Template ` function.
+In the previous example, we've crafted a simple widget that conveys a greeting message.
+The `model` function establishes the widget's initial data store, and the `build` function defines the UI structure using the `Pixel.Template ` function.

 The widget gets updated whenever the model returned properties change or got mutated.

-A render function is required when building your UI using the ***H*** hyperscript function
+A render function is required when building your UI using the `H` hyperscript function

-Here is an example of using the ***H*** function through a render in the build function
+Here is an example of using the `H` component by returning a render function in the build function.

 ```javascript
 const { H } = Pixel//destructured from the global Pixel object